* New Bait & Tackle shop in Sterling - FISHEADS -

 - - This Lake has a 10-horsepower limit.

 - - - Park hours April thru October 6:00 AM – 10:00 PM

-- Bass remain FAIR along weed edges and timber on plastics, crankbaits and topwater in late evening.
+- Bass were FAIR on plastics along deep weed edges and some on topwater early in morning.

-- Catfish are FAIR-GOOD on shrimp, dip bait and liver.
+- Catfish are FAIR on dip bait and liver.

 SPRING LAKE (South & North) - Just south of Pekin off Manito Blacktop, 5 miles northwest of Manito,